KERRHAM/project_2/README.md

 ## Bugs

   * Solved Bugs

-      * With my quiz there was one bug that I couldnt get my head around, but when I figured it out I was kicking myself!

       * The issue I was having was I wanted to target the Id "scoretext" were a certain paragraph would appear depending on the users score.
 Inside my function I targeted the element using the DOM but while doing this, I had mis-spelled the correct syntax for targetting my ID using the DOM.
 Instead of document.getElementById I had used document.getElementsById, obvisously this syntax will never work as you want that perticular Id to target one element.